RavSS/HAVK/TASKLIST.md

 - Extend the capabilities of the Ada and C runtime files for operating system programs/tasks.
 Also turn all of them into libraries as opposed to compiling them separately for each program.
+- Make the build system better and more convenient for proving operating system tasks programmed in SPARK.